Canada - Uganda Relations

 The majority of Canada’s international assistance to Uganda is channeled through long-term institutional support to multilateral organizations such as UN agencies, the World Bank and the African Development Bank.
 Local organizations can apply for support from the Canada Fund for Local Initiatives (CFLI).
 Recent CFLI projects have focused on climate change and human rights.
 Ugandans are eligible for the Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program and the African Leaders of Tomorrow Scholarship Program.

-Uganda hosts one of the largest populations of refugees in Africa, with most refugees coming from South Sudan and other neighbouring countries.
+Uganda hosts the largest refugee population in Africa, with most coming from South Sudan and other neighbouring countries.
 Canada provides humanitarian assistance to help meet the needs of refugees living in the country.

-In 2017, two-way merchandise trade between Canada and Uganda reached $38.8 million, consisting of $23.7 million in exports from Canada and $15.1 million in imports from Uganda.
+In 2018, two-way merchandise trade between Canada and Uganda reached $35.8million, consisting of $24.3 million in exports from Canada and $11.6 million in imports from Uganda.
 Top Canadian merchandise exports to Uganda comprise textiles, machinery and equipment, and top Canadian merchandise imports from Uganda are primarily of coffee, fish and seafood, live trees and cocoa.

 Other relevant information

 - Date Modified: